pulsecat/cryptotrader.org/pages/api_v2.md

 		        timeout: TIMEOUT
 ---

-#### Bitfinex Margin Trading
+#### Margin Trading

-This module enables leveraged trading on Bitfinex
+This module enables leveraged trading on Poloniex and Bitfinex

 ##### getMarginInfo(instrument)
 Returns your trading wallet information for margin trading:
-- margin_balance - the USD value of all your trading assets
+- margin_balance - the BTC (Poloniex) or USD (Bitfinex) value of all your trading assets
-- tradable_balance - Your tradable balance in USD (the maximum size you can open on leverage for this pair)
+- tradable_balance - Your tradable balance in BTC or USD (the maximum size you can open on leverage for this pair)

 **Example:**

-    mt = require "bitfinex/margin_trading"
+    mt = require "margin_trading"

     handle: ->
       instrument = data.instruments[0]